Extreme Fire Behavior – I

 - Approaching thunderheads with dark clouds beneath.

-- Presence of dust devils indicating an unstable atmosphere.
+- Presence of dust devils indicating atmospheric instability.

 - Increased spotting.